 CRB is an abbreviation of the Criminal Records Bureau which has now merged with ISA to become the Disclosure and Barring Service (DBS).

-Launched in 2002 the Criminal Records Bureau was a Department of the Home Office that took over the administration of requests for Criminal Records Checks from the individual police services.
-Using a paper-based system, they checked the Criminal record data of candidates applying to work with children or vulnerable adults.
-As technology developed, it also helped this process evolve and start the Criminal Records Check online in 2010.
+Launched in 2002 the Criminal Records Bureau was a Department of the Home Office that took over the administration of requests for Criminal Record checks from the individual police services.
+Using a paper-based system, they checked the criminal record data of candidates applying to work with children or vulnerable adults.
+As technology developed, it also helped this process evolve and start the criminal records check online in 2010.

 List 99 was the confidential register of people that were barred by the DfES (Department of Education and Skills) from working with children.
 It contained their personal details such as name, alias, date of birth, national insurance number, etc.